 Nice knife, priced right for a Common Man.
 Comes very sharp.
 Holds great edge.
-Plastic handle allows to open in wet, dump environment.
+Plastic handle allows to open in wet, damp environment.
 Easy one hand operation.
 I got yellow handle so it won't get lost in the bush.
 And if it gets lost for some reason - it won't break my heart!

 - Wednesday, September 03, 2014

 You'd be hard pressed to find a better value in knives than this.
 It harkens back to a day when your knife was more than a tool, it was your companion.
 Being forged out of high carbon steel is an amazing attribute, as well.
 Svord Peasant Knives are the ultimate because they have edge retention, form a beautiful patina through use, and are easily sharpened, this is one of Garrett Wade's many great items and it will stand the test of time.
 Take it from me, I'm a knife maker and know quality when I see it, feel it, and cut with it.
 This knife will make a great splash among friends, family, and colleagues.
 Thanks for offering such a quality product Garrett Wade.
 I had already bought one through a more expensive source, but if I lose mine (virtually the only way to get rid of this beautiful piece of cutlery), I'll purchase from you since you have some of the best prices and service around.

 - Friday, March 14, 2014